dataaxiom/ghcr-cleanup-action/README.md

    ```

 The packakge also requires that the workflow action has been granted the Admin
 access role.
-This can be set in the specific Pacakage page in GitHub.
+This can be set in the specific Package page in GitHub.
 Under
 Package Settings ensure the repository where the action is run is listed under
 "Manage Actions access" and has been granted the "Admin" role.